 Continuing Education (CE) provides non-credit lifelong learning opportunities to enrich and extend the student's knowledge and experiences.
-Continuing Education programs may be available on our campus, extension centers or completely online.
 CE collaborates with MCC faculty for extracurricular activities such as band ensembles and college singers.
 State Continuing Education Clock Hours (SCECHs) may be offered for professions that require regular upgrading for certification.
-CE partners with Muskegon County District Court to provide Project Intercept which offers anger/crisis management classes as part of a court diversion program.
+CE partners with Muskegon County District Court to provide Project Intercept, which offers anger/crisis management classes as part of a court diversion program.